-Student Housing Investment Opportunities in 2018
+Student Housing Investment Opportunities

 Education is big business in Canada, to the tune of $2 Billion each year.
 Tens of thousands of foreign students arrive to study in places such as Vancouver and Toronto annually.
-With this influx comes a corresponding demand for student housing which puts pressure are on an already undersupplied market.
+With this influx comes a corresponding demand for student housing which puts pressure on an already undersupplied market.

 The reason foreign students prefer Canada is many — cheaper tuition, cheaper accommodation, less crime, and a more inviting environment compared to the US.
 Canadian cities are more ethnically diverse and appear more welcoming.
 And students can stay and work in Canada for 3 years after graduation which gives them valuable work experience and income.
 In the US, they may get booted out right away.